ojroques/oroques.dev/oroques.dev/root/content/notes/neovim-init.md

 local lsp = require 'lspconfig' local lspfuzzy = require 'lspfuzzy'

--- For ccls we use the default settings lsp.ccls.setup {}
+-- We use the default settings for ccls and pylsp: the option table can stay empty lsp.ccls.setup {}
--- root_dir is where the LSP server will start: here at the project root otherwise in current folder lsp.pyls.setup {root_dir = lsp.util.root_pattern('.git', fn.getcwd())}
+lsp.pylsp.setup {}
 lspfuzzy.setup {}  -- Make the LSP client use FZF instead of the quickfix list

 map('n', '<space>,', '<cmd>lua vim.lsp.diagnostic.goto_prev()<CR>')